Wytamma/pybeast/README.md

 Options:
   --run TEXT                    Run the run.sh file using this command.
-  --resume / --no-resume        Resume the specified run.  [default: no-
+  --resume / --no-resume        Resume the specified run.  [default: no-resume] --group TEXT                  Group runs in this folder.
-                                resume]
-  --group TEXT                  Group runs in this folder.
   --description TEXT            Text to prepend to output folder name.
-  --overwrite / --no-overwrite  Overwrite run folder if exists.  [default: no-
+  --overwrite / --no-overwrite  Overwrite run folder if exists.  [default: no-overwrite] --seed INTEGER                Seed to use in beast analysis.
-                                overwrite]
-  --seed INTEGER                Seed to use in beast analysis.
-  --duplicates INTEGER          Number for duplicate runs to create.
-                                [default: 1]
-  -d, --dynamic-variable TEXT   Dynamic variable in the format <key>=<value>.
+  --duplicates INTEGER          Number for duplicate runs to create.  [default: 1] -d, --dynamic-variable TEXT   Dynamic variable in the format <key>=<value>.
   --template PATH               Template for run.sh.
-Beast command is append
-                                to end of file.
+Beast command is append to end of file.
   -v, --template-variable TEXT  Template variable in the format <key>=<value>.
   --chain-length INTEGER        Number of step in MCMC chain.
   --samples INTEGER             Number of samples to collect.
-  --threads INTEGER             Number of threads and beagle instances to use
-                                (one beagle per core).
-If not specified defaults to number of cores.  [default: 1] --mc3 / --no-mc3              Use dynamic-beast to set default options for running MCMCMC.  [default: no-mc3] --ps / --no-ps                Use dynamic-beast to set default options for running PathSampler.  [default: no-ps] --ns / --no-ns                Use dynamic-beast to set default options for running multi threaded nested sampling.
+  --threads INTEGER             Number of threads and beagle instances to use (one beagle per thread).  [default: 1] --mc3 / --no-mc3              Use dynamic-beast to set default options for running MCMCMC.  [default: no-mc3] --ps / --no-ps                Use dynamic-beast to set default options for running PathSampler.  [default: no-ps] --ns / --no-ns                Use dynamic-beast to set default options for running nested sampling. [default: no-ns] --install-completion          Install completion for the current shell.
-                                [default: no-ns]
-  --install-completion          Install completion for the current shell.
-  --show-completion             Show completion for the current shell, to copy
-                                it or customize the installation.
+  --show-completion             Show completion for the current shell, to copy it or customize the installation.
   --help                        Show this message and exit.
   ```